nasimsoltani/DataFactory/HDF5/README.md

 ## Code description:

-This repository has two code stucture:
+This repository contains two python file:

 1. `Generate_HDF5_Dataset.py`: to generate the hdf5 files from the folder containing multimodal data samples.
 2. `Read_HDF5_Dataset.py`: to read the generated hdf5 file.